 James and Erin are welcome back to Bermuda at anytime.
 (You hear me James…anytime!!!)

 When & where does Relay happen?

 Our 4th annual Relay For Life of Bermuda event will be held a bit early this year due to the America’s Cup in Bermuda.
-This years event will be held May 12-13, 2017.
+The “official” dates for the 2018 Relay even have yet to be released, but will continue to be held in May.
 Click Here for more information.